CodeJonesW/Wills_Blog/assets/blog-posts/ai-recipe-blog.md

 ## What if there is no traffic?

 In this scenario, the cost would likely skew towards the lower end of the previously estimated range ($100 per month) or even less, as you wouldn't need a highly capable infrastructure for handling traffic.
 However, some costs, like those for database storage and minimal server requirements, remain unavoidable.
 In an effort to support desiging scalable systems, we will assume that the blog will have some traffic.

-A critical decision in this project would be... is the blog going to generate a recipe each day, each hour, or whenever the user wants?
-The choice significantly changes the product and expectations around costs.

 ## Do I actually think this is viable?